Vitamix released two new Propel Series blenders, the Propel 750 and 510, offering the iconic Vitamix performance and convenient blending programs.

 Yes, the Vitamix Propel 750 is quite loud.
 Like its similarly-designed Vitamix Professional 750, its noise level is over 90 decibels when blending at full speed, which sounds like a large lawn mower.

-6. Can Vitamix Propel 750 Be Used with Food Processor?
+6. Can Vitamix Propel 750 Be Used with a Food Processor?

 You can use the Vitamix Propel 750 as a food processor for making baby food, coarse chopping, mixing batters and dough, and dressings.